-This "Swiss cheese plant" is an excellent example of why using common names is confusing.
-Various plants are called Swiss cheese plants, including Monstera deliciosa and this little beauty, Monstera adansonii.
+This "Swiss cheese plant" is an excellent example of why using common names with plants can be confusing.
+Various plants are called Swiss cheese plants, including Monstera deliciosa and this little beauty, Monstera adansonii (M. adansonii).
 To further complicate the situation, this same plant is sometimes labeled M. friedrichsthalii or even a philodendron.
 In truth, the M. adansonii is unique.
 These climbers have striking, perforated deeply green leaves that will make you the envy of any plant collector worth their sphagnum peat.
 But be warned: M. adansonii is an expert-level plant for most growers.

 - Light: Bright light, but not direct sunlight.